Imagine waking up to an extra S$2,000 in your bank account every month, without having to lift a finger.

 For instance, Singapore Exchange Limited (SGX: S68), or SGX, usually pays a dividend in February, May, October and November, while Venture Corporation (SGX: V03) typically pays out in May and September.

-By mixing these with other stocks, you can smooth out your cash flow to ensure money hits your account throughout the year.
+Mixing these with other stocks can help smooth out your cash flow and ensure that your bank account stays full all year round.

-An ideal portfolio mix consists of real estate investment trusts (REITs) for yield, banks for dividend strength, and defensive companies for stability.
+A winning mix usually consists of real estate investment trusts (REITs) for yield, banks for dividend strength, and defensive companies for stability.

-Oversea-Chinese Banking Corporation (SGX: O39), or OCBC – Stable Dividends
+Oversea-Chinese Banking Corporation (SGX: O39), OCBC – Stable Dividends

 Speaking of banks that provide solid dividends, look no further than the oldest bank in Singapore, OCBC.

-Currently, the bank offers a trailing dividend yield of 4.7%, and has paid an annual dividend for over two decades.
+Currently, the bank offers a trailing dividend yield of 4.3%, and has paid annual dividends for over two decades.

 OCBC’s total payout ratio for the financial year 2025 (FY2025) was decent at 60%.